Frequently Asked Questions

 Can I do a minor in Communication Studies?

 At this time, there is no minor available in CMST.
-However, in September some thought will be given to expanding the program to include a minor.

 Can I do an honours degree in Communication Studies?